tidalcycles/tidal-midi/README.md

 [k1] <- sequence keyStreams
 ```

 `keyproxy` accepts three arguments, first is latency for MIDI signals.
 Adjust to match your other playbacks.
-Second is the PortMIDI device ID, up to now you have to trial and error the device ID.
+Second is the PortMIDI device ID (`tidal-midi-outputs` comes with this library to list PortMIDI Device ids).
 Third is a list of MIDI channels to create keyStreams for.

 Then as usual with Tidal run `ghci -XOverloadedStrings` and send MIDI commands to a compliant device (software synth).